Recent

 EDR vs. MDR vs. XDR

-Endpoint Detection and Response (EDR) focuses on monitoring and responding to threats at individual endpoints.
+When assessing EDR vs MDR vs XDR, Endpoint Detection and Response (EDR) focuses on monitoring and responding to threats at individual endpoints.
 It provides detailed analytics and forensics, allowing security teams to identify and mitigate threats quickly.

 For a detailed comparison, see SentinelOne's guide.